On one class of holonomy groups in pseudo-Riemannian geometry: Step three: Geometric realisation

 Next, to check 2) it suffices, according to \eqref{important1''}, to show that

 but this has been done in Lemma \ref{lem1}.

 Finally, we compute the curvature tensor $R$ at the origin by using \eqref{important3''}:

 as stated.
-Here we again use Lemma \ref{lem1} which says, in particular, that our $B(X)$ belongs to $\so(g_0)$, i.e., $B(X) = - B(X)^*$.
+Here we again use Lemma \ref{lem1} which says, in particular, that our $B(X)$ belongs to $\so(g^0)$, i.e., $B(X) = - B(X)^*$.

 This proposition together with Proposition \ref{twoblocks} solve the realisation problem in the most important ``two Jordan blocks'' case.
 To get the realisation for the general case, we proceed just in the same way as we did for the algebraic part.
-Namely, we split $L$ into Jordan blocks and define for each pair $L_i$, $L_j$ of Jordan blocks a formal curvature tensor $\hat R_{ij}$ (see Appendix for details).
-Then by using \eqref{r2} we can realise this formal curvature tensor by an appropriate quadratic metric $g(x) = g^0 + \hat B_{ij}(x,x)$ satisfying $\nabla L=0$.
-We omit the details because this construction is absolutely straightforward and just repeats its algebraic counterpart.
-Now if we set
+Namely, we split $L$ into Jordan blocks and for each pair of Jordan blocks $L_i$, $L_j$ and define a formal curvature tensor $\widehat R_{ij}$ (see Section \ref{Berger} for details).
+Then by using formula \eqref{r2} we can realise this formal curvature tensor by an appropriate quadratic metric $g(x) = g^0 + \widehat B_{ij}(x,x)$ satisfying $\nabla L=0$.
+We omit the details because this construction is straightforward and just repeats its algebraic counterpart discussed in Section \ref{Berger}.
+Now, if we set